GautierE/CV_Gautier_Info/README.md

-This project's goal is to provide a website serving as a Curriculum vitæ using ReactJS and CSS.
+This project's goal is to provide a website serving as a Curriculum vitæ using React and CSS.